-You’ll want to have all the facts on hand regarding this surgical procedure—what you need to do to prepare for it, the healing time and post-operative care, among other things.
-You should also know that parental consent is required for cosmetic surgery procedures that are performed on children younger than 18, according to the American Academy of Pediatrics.
+Have facts on hand regarding this surgical procedure, including how to prepare for it and the healing time and postoperative care associated with it.
+Parental consent is required for all cosmetic surgery procedures that are performed on children younger than 18, according to the American Academy of Pediatrics.
 Therefore, a teen under the age of 18 will need to ask their parents to complete a rhinoplasty consent form before he or she can receive a nose job.

 Find a qualified doctor

-You will want a board-certified facial plastic surgeon with a great deal of experience in performing rhinoplasties, especially on teens and young adults.
-It may even help to see if you can schedule a phone or in-person consultation with the surgeon who can present you with all your options and give you a qualified assessment of your personal case.
-The doctor will also want to meet with you to be assured that you are emotionally equipped to handle a rhinoplasty.
+Look for a board-certified facial plastic surgeon with experience in performing rhinoplasties, especially on teens and young adults.
+It can be beneficial to schedule an in-person or virtual consultation with a surgeon who can provide information about nose surgery options and conduct an assessment.
+This surgeon will also want to meet with a teen and their parents to be assured this patient is emotionally equipped to handle a rhinoplasty.

 Write down what you want to say

-When it comes time to sit down with your parents, you may start to feel nervous, especially if you anticipate that they may take issue with your decision to get a nose job.
-So you don’t forget, write down the important points you want to make—it can also help you stay calm and focused if the discussion becomes heated or emotional.
+When it comes time to sit down with your parents, a teen can start to feel nervous, especially if he or she anticipates that they may have an issue with their decision to get a nose job.
+A teen should write down important points that he or she wants to discuss with their parents.
+This can help a teen stay calm and focused if the discussion becomes heated or emotional.

 During the Discussion

-Tell them why you want a nose job
+Tell your parents why you want a nose job

-Tell them that you understand what rhinoplasty entails.
+Tell them that you understand what a rhinoplasty entails

-This is where all your research comes in handy.
-Your parents may not understand the details involved with a nose job, such as what is required for post-operative care, for instance, or when to expect the swelling to go down.
-Giving them this kind of information can help them get a better grasp on what a nose job will be like—and by doing your homework on the subject, it shows that a teen has considered the short- and long-term ramifications of the procedure.
+This is where rhinoplasty research comes in handy.
+A teen’s parents may not understand all of the aspects of a nose job.
+At this time, a teen can share this information with their parents.
+Giving parents this information can help them get a better grasp on what a nose job will be like — and by doing their homework on the subject, it shows that a teen has considered the short- and long-term ramifications of the procedure.